-A negative result does not mean that you will not develop cancer and a positive result does not mean that you will develop cancer.
+A negative result does not mean that you will not develop cancer and a positive result does not mean that you will definitely develop cancer.

 Test result interpretation can be complex.
 Sometimes “negative” results are more difficult to interpret than “positive” results.
 It is important to discuss what test results mean with a genetic counselor and your doctor.

-REDUCING YOUR RISK OF CANCER
+MANAGING THE RISK OF CANCER

 If you test positive for a BRCA mutation, there are several ways to screen for cancer and to reduce your risk of developing cancer: